 Inside the above-created launcher file, copy and paste the below entries which define the type of the shortcut, path to execute along with the icon.

-[Desktop Entry] Version=1.0 Type=Application Name=XAMPP Comment= Exec=sudo /opt/lampp/manager-linux-x64.run Icon=/opt/lampp/htdocs/favicon.ico Path= Terminal=true StartupNotify=false
+[Desktop Entry] Version=1.0 Type=Application Name=XAMPP Comment= Exec=sudo /opt/lampp/manager-linux-x64.run Icon=/opt/lampp/htdocs/favicon.ico Path= Terminal=false StartupNotify=false

 Finally, you will see the icon of this LAMP server application on the Desktop of Kali.
 Double click on that in order to run it.